ga4gh/gks-common/schema/core-im/def/InformationEntity.rst

 **Computational Definition**

-InformationEntities are abstract (non-physical) entities that are about something (i.e. they carry information about things in the real world).
+Information Entities are abstract (non-physical) entities that are about something (i.e. they carry information about things in the real world).

     **Information Model**